 This isn’t one of those posts that you may have encountered before, like: “10 things that you will hate about the Algarve “, but I really wasn’t inspired by the area.
-However, visiting Portugal in October may not have been the ideal time to see this quite highly recommended part of the country in all its full glory and splendour.
-And during our relatively short trip at the beginning of round two of Covid craziness, we bore that in mind as we were underwhelmed by everything but the Algarve coastline.
+However, visiting Portugal in October may not have been the ideal time to see this quite highly-recommended part of the country in all its full glory and splendour.
+That, and our relatively short trip was at the beginning of round two of Covid craziness.
+We bore that in mind as we were underwhelmed by everything but the Algarve coastline.

 “In a crazy world, it’s only your insanity that will keep you sane.”~ Leo Buscaglia

 Following Lisbon, we had booked ten days in Portimão to just catch our breath and chill for a bit (and possibly catch the Formula 1 Grand Prix).
 We certainly needed the rest after a long and very eventful sailing season on Canada’s Pacific coast, which you can find an entire section dedicated to here.

 But I digress, as is my way.

 Although our stay in Armação de Pêra was pleasant enough, the town didn’t really have anything going on.
 An ocean view, the daily walks on the beach, and our one attempt at playing in the North Atlantic in October (it was painfully cold) weren’t enough to entice us into staying long-term, so we moved on to see if Albufeira might be more to our liking.

-The food, in the Algarve, which we had repeatedly heard was amazing all over Portugal, was anything but.
+The food of the Algarve, which we had repeatedly heard was amazing all over Portugal, was anything but.
 There were a few decent restaurants around, but nothing stood out.
-And the majority of the time, what we ate passed as bland nourishment.
+The majority of the time, what we ate passed as bland nourishment.